 Beautiful dark crimson colour when brewed with a tart pomegranate / cranberry like taste.
-Superb as an iced tea as well as hot and usually with a little sugar, agave or honey added.
+Superb infusion to have as an iced tea as well as hot and usually with a little sugar, agave or honey added.
 Bloomin' Marvellous.

-Brewing the best cup.
-Use a couple of teaspoons, approx 4 or 5 grams, per cup.
+Brewing : Two teaspoons per cup.
 Boiling water, then brew your infusion, 5+ mins, a little honey or sugar, without milk.

 Agua de jamaica - pronounced “Hah-My-Cah” - is a classic Mexican agua fresca recipe made with dried hibiscus flowers.